Nipsu24/42_CPP_Modules/README.md

   - [**ex01**:](https://github.com/Nipsu24/42_CPP_Modules/tree/main/cpp06/ex01)
     - uses reinterpret_cast in order to serialize and deserialize / cast between different datatypes
   - [**ex02**:](https://github.com/Nipsu24/42_CPP_Modules/tree/main/cpp06/ex02)
-    - function that uses randomizer in order to create one out of three derrived class object
+    - function that uses randomizer in order to create one out of three derrived class objects
     - introduces concept of dynamic casting from base to derived classes (both pointer and references)
     - uses this to identify the derived class object to which base object pointer is pointing